-To the Members of the Board of Directors Connecticut Health Insurance Exchange Hartford, Connecticut
+Board of Directors Connecticut Health Insurance Exchange (dba Access Health CT) Hartford, Connecticut

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Connecticut Health Insurance Exchange as of and for the years ended June 30, 2020 and 2019, and the related notes to the financial statements, which collectively comprise the Connecticut Health Insurance Exchange's basic financial statements, and have issued our report thereon dated October 22, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Connecticut Health Insurance Exchange (dba Access Health CT) (AHCT), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Connecticut Health Insurance Exchange's basic financial statements, and have issued our report thereon dated November 3, 2021.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audits of the financial statements, we considered the Connecticut Health Insurance Exchange's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Connecticut Health Insurance Exchange's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Connecticut Health Insurance Exchange's internal control.
+In planning and performing our audit of the financial statements, we considered AHCT's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of AHCT's internal control.
+Accordingly, we do not express an opinion on the effectiveness of AHCT's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness yet important enough to merit attention by those charged with governance.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.